Reilly-Lab-Yale/coda_mpac/README.md

 ## Variant Effect Prediction

-To generate MPAC predictions for SNVs, first define your variants in a VCF-like TSV with the following tab-separated columns:
+To generate MPAC predictions for SNVs, first define your variants in a VCF-like TSV (no VCF header required) with the following tab-separated columns:

 | Column | Description |
 | --- | --- |